lunatech-labs/lunatech-lunch-planner/README.md

 sbt run
 ```

+Make sure the docker image withe the DB is running.
 Open the browser and you are all set:
 ```
 localhost:9000
 ```